chadlwilson/java-gradle-selenium/README.md

 ```

 Note:
-  * Gauge can also be used with other [build tools](https://docs.gauge.org/latest/configuration.html#build-tools) like maven and ant.
+  * Gauge can also be used with other [build tools](https://docs.gauge.org/latest/configuration.html#build-tools) like maven and Ant.
   * You can use Gauge even without a build script!

 ## Topics covered in the example